Vanshikap22/AssetWebApp/SECURITY.md

 This document explains the security practices developers should follow.
 ## Supported Versions

-Use this section to tell about which versions of your project are currently being supported with security updates.
+This section to tell about which versions of your project are currently being supported with security updates.

 | Version | Supported          |